Wisconsin local government aid bill moves closer to passage despite veto threat

 MADISON, Wis.
 (AP) — A plan to bolster state aid to local governments, which mayors from Milwaukee to the smallest towns and villages have been clamoring for, moved a step closer to passage Thursday with no changes, despite a veto threat from Gov. Tony Evers.

-Bipartisan negotiations have been ongoing behind the scenes among lawmakers, local government representatives and others to make changes to the bill to get enough votes to clear the Legislature and be signed into law by Evers.
+Bipartisan negotiations continued behind the scenes among Evers, lawmakers, local government representatives and others to make changes to the bill to get enough votes to clear the Legislature and be signed into law by Evers.
 But Republicans offered no changes before passing it out of committee on a party-line vote on Thursday.

 Democrats on the committee tried unsuccessfully Thursday to remove portions of the bill unrelated to state aid to local governments, but Republicans rejected it.
 Democratic members of the Assembly committee said Thursday the bill came with too many strings attached.